 If you feel you have been victimized by a wrongful termination, we encourage you to contact us for a consultation.
 As an employee, you have certain legal rights and protections.
 We can work with you to determine if you have a valid wrongful termination case.

-Thanks to our friends and contributors from Veritext for their added insight into depositions for a motorcycle accident.
+Thanks to our friends from Veritext for their added insight into depositions for a motorcycle accident.